Thrips: Phylogeny

 Thrips are generally considered to be the sister group to Hemiptera (bugs).
 The phylogeny of thrips families has been little studied.
 A preliminary analysis in 2013 of 37 species using 3 genes, as well as a phylogeny based on ribosomal DNA and three proteins in 2012, supports the monophyly of the two suborders, Tubulifera and Terebrantia.
 In Terebrantia, Melanothripidae may be sister to all other families, but other relationships remain unclear.
 In Tubulifera, the Phlaeothripidae and its subfamily Idolothripinae are monophyletic.
 The two largest thrips subfamilies, Phlaeothripinae and Thripinae, are paraphyletic and need further work to determine their structure.
 The internal relationships from these analyses are shown in the cladogram.

 Taxonomy

-The following families are currently (2013) recognized:
+The following families are (2013) recognized: